-Why can we look at but not always see objects that come into our field of view?
+Why can people look at but not always see objects that come into their field of view?
 The evidence presented here indicates that the key factor is attention, without which observers are blind to change.
 Since attention can be concurrently allocated to only a few items (e.g., Pashler, 1987; Pylyshyn & Storm, 1988; Wolfe, Cave & Franzel, 1989), this implies that only a few changes can be perceived at any time.
-Although such a low-capacity mechanism might seem to be rather limiting, this need not be the case: if it can switch quickly enough so that objects and events can be analyzed whenever needed, little is gained by the simultaneous representation of all their details (Ballard, Hayhoe & Whitehead, 1992; Dennett, 1991; O'Regan, 1992).
+Although such a low-capacity mechanism might seem to be rather limiting, this need not be the case: if it can switch quickly enough so that objects and events can be analyzed whenever needed, little is gained by the simultaneous representation of all their details (Ballard, Hayhoe & Whitehead, 1992; Dennett, 1991; O'Regan, 1992, Stroud, 1955).
 Thus, given that attention is normally drawn to any change in a scene and is also attracted to those parts most relevant for the task at hand, our impression as observers will generally be of a richly-detailed environment, with accurate representation of those aspects of greatest importance to us.
-It is only when low-level transients are masked or are disregarded due to inappropriate high-level control that these representations will not be correctly updated, and so cause the relatively sparse nature of our visual representations to become apparent.
+It is only when low-level transients are masked or are disregarded due to inappropriate high-level control that the management of this dynamic representation breaks down, causing its relatively sparse nature to become apparent.